Nash 600: 1942

-For the 1942 model year, the Ambassador 600 continued as one of three distinct series offered by Nash.
-Stylistically, the 1942 models received a refreshed front end, characterized by prominent chrome-plated "NASH" letters integrated into the grille trim.
+For the 1942 model year, the Ambassador 600 continued as one of three distinct series marketed by Nash.
+A refreshed front end had prominent chrome-plated "NASH" letters integrated into the grille trim.
 The interior also saw upgrades, including enhanced upholstery and trim.

 As the United States prepared for and entered World War II, automakers rapidly shifted their production focus to defense orders.
 Nash harbored hopes that the U.S. government would permit the continued, albeit highly restricted, production of the fuel-efficient Nash 600.
-The rationale was to maintain a vital source of new, economical vehicles for civilian use during wartime.
-Despite these efforts, approximately 5,400 units of the 1942 Nash 600 were produced before civilian car manufacturing was halted entirely in 1942, as the nation's industrial might was fully redirected towards the war effort.
-Nash received almost $100 million in defense orders by September 1941.
+The automaker's rationale was to maintain a vital source of new, economical vehicles for civilian use during wartime.

+Approximately 5,400 examples of the 1942 Nash 600 were produced before all civilian car manufacturing was halted in 1942.

+Nash received almost $100 million in non-automotive defense orders by September 1941.